-BlackRock Inc is an asset management business based in the US.
-BlackRock shares (BLK) are listed on the NYSE and all prices are listed in US Dollars.
-BlackRock employs 16,900 staff and has a trailing 12-month revenue of around USD$18.1 billion.
+BlackRock is an asset management business based in the US.
+BlackRock stocks (BLK.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $609.04 – a decrease of 4.8% over the previous week.
+BlackRock employs 18,700 staff and has a trailing 12-month revenue of around $19.7 billion.

 - Open your brokerage account.
 Complete an application with your details.